intjelic/python-sfml/doc/source/api/graphics.rst

    2D camera that defines what region is shown on screen

-   :class:`sfml.graphics.View` defines a camera in the 2D scene.
+   :class:`View` defines a camera in the 2D scene.

    This is a very powerful concept: you can scroll, rotate or zoom the entire scene without altering the way that your drawable objects are